 Private Sector Partnership

-Indiana Correctional Industries continues its emphasis to increase offender jobs through joint ventures with private sector companies.
+Indiana Correctional Industries continues its emphasis to increase offender workers through joint ventures with private sector

 Joint Ventures include partnerships with private sector businesses to manufacture or assemble their product within the walls and fences of the Indiana Department of Correction and to perform services.